D is for Diastasis Recti

 This is the part you've been waiting for, right?
 Let's get to it.
 If you search online, you might feel discouraged and just see a list of what not to do.
 Here's what you can and should do to help yourself heal.

-Use a Bengkung Belly Binding cloth to wrap your abdominal muscles and assist them to return to their proper position.
+- Use a Bengkung Belly Binding cloth to wrap your abdominal muscles and assist them to return to their proper position.
 Use the belly bind sparingly, during exercise or for one or two hours a day.
-Contact me directly for handmade belly binding cloths and instruction on how to use them.
-They are offered as part of my Postpartum Doula support package but can be special ordered by your request.
+Take a look through my Etsy shop for handmade Bengkung belly binding cloths and check out my classes here for instruction on how to use them.
+They are included at no extra charge as part of my Postpartum Doula support package but can be special ordered by your request at any time!

 As a Birth and Postpartum Doula, I am equipped with the knowledge and tools to help you successfully navigate any difficulties you are experiencing with motherhood, Diastasis Recti being just one of many conditions new mothers can face.
 I teach empowering, yet practical techniques to help you reach your goals.

-For handmade Belly Binding cloths, Doula Support in Virginia Beach, or for any questions or comments, you can reach me directly here.
+For Bengkung Belly Binding Classes, Doula Support in Delmarva, or for any questions or comments, you can reach me directly here.